National Trust for Historic Preservation Board of Trustees

 Elected 2020; 2023-2026

 (Pittsburgh, PA) is a Pennsylvania Architect with global corporate real estate and property management experience.
 Mr. Bates has served as a small firm partner in architectural practice, Fortune One-hundred corporate manager, a bank vice president, a high tech startup executive, and restaurant chain executive.
-Mr. Bates is passionate about diversity, the built and natural environment.
+Mr. Bates is passionate about diversity and the built and natural environment.
 While retired from corporate practice he currently teaches architecture at Carnegie Mellon University.

-Mr. Bates’ volunteer leadership history includes roles as former board chair of the Pittsburgh History & Landmarks Foundation’s for profit Landmarks Development Board, a founding member of the Allegheny County Parks Foundation and former Vice President of the Allegheny Land Trust.
+Mr. Bates’ volunteer leadership history includes roles as former board chair of the Pittsburgh History & Landmarks Foundation’s for-profit Landmarks Development Board, a founding member of the Allegheny County Parks Foundation, and former Vice President of the Allegheny Land Trust.
 Mr. Bates has been an active member of the American Institute of Architects for the past 30 years and served as the organization’s national 2019 President.
 The Governor of Pennsylvania has recently appointed him to the State Architects Licensure Board.

 Christina Lee Brown